bwc126/personal-site/README.md

 -Use some filtering to improve atmospherics.

 -Reposition sections to improve presentation impact.

+-Minimize number of CSS rules and classes.